TrimBiggs/calico-docker/docs/mesos/stars-demo/README.md

 ### 3. View the Management UI
 Now that we have configured our Marathon tasks, let's view the Stars UI.

-#### Access Webpage
+#### View the Stars UI from a Browser
-As mentioned above, the `stars.json` file passes a `parameter` to specially request the address `192.168.255.254` as the IP address of the Stars Management UI container.
-Since we also map port 9001 of the UI to port 10000 of the Mesos Master running the Marathon load balancer, you can access the UI from the Mesos Master.
+As mentioned above, the Stars Management UI container JSON passes a port mapping to the Marathon load balancer when creating the container.
+Since the load balancer is running on Mesos Master, you can access the UI's port 9001 by visiting port 10000 on the Master.

 Before we configure Calico policy for the UI, let's ***try*** to access the webpage on Master from a machine that can reach the Master IP: